Akingbola1234/Fantom-Homes/README.md

 But instead of narrowing it down to only homes, we decided why not make it a Metaverse World on the Fantom blockchain, where we won’t only be focusing on homes alone, but the whole necessities to make the world lively on the Metaverse on Fantom blockchain.

-However, the team decided to start this amazing adventure with a marketplace, where homes, collections and lands that will be available in the FantomWorld Metaverse will be available to be bought, created by creators, and can be sold as well.
+However, the team decided to start this amazing adventure with a marketplace, where homes, collections and lands that will be available in the FantomWorld Metaverse will be available to be bought, created by creators, and can be sold as well, it doesn’t end there creators end royalties for creating and building on FantomWorld.

 # What FantomWorld Does